rockhazard/rwal/README.md

 ### How do I get set up? ###

+* __GNOME and Xfce:__
+These environments d not require any setup, but see _rwall.conf_ for customizations.

+* __KDE:__
-rWall mostly requires setup in Windows, KDE, and Openbox.
-KDE support requires some trivial setup via "Default Desktop Settings".
+Setup via "Default Desktop Settings".
 Using the slideshow option, set "Change images every" to lowest, and select ~/.config/rwall/kde/mon1, then apply settings.

+* __Openbox:__
-Openbox requires the installation of feh and the application of feh's background settings in autostart.sh.
+Install feh and apply feh's background settings in _autostart.sh_.

-* Dependencies:
-rWall requires Python 3.2+, feh, and one of the supported desktop environments (GNOME3, Cinnamon2, KDE 4.x, Xfce 4.10, or Openbox).
-Image filtering requires Python3 Pillow and Tkinter libraries be installed, but not doing so won't break the script.
-In Linux, rWall's only hard dependency is feh, if you are in Openbox or an undetected Linux environment.

-* Debian/Ubuntu/Linux Mint:
-`sudo apt-get install python3-pil python3-tk xclip feh`

-* Windows 7+:
+* __Windows 7+:__
 In order to use the image filtering feature, Windows users must install Python 3 and get the Pillow wheel from: http://www.lfd.uci.edu/~gohlke/pythonlibs/
 Launch cmd.exe and run `pip install [name of Pillow file]` from Pillow's directory.

+#### Dependencies:

+* Python 3.2+
+* Python 3 Pillow and Tkinter
+* feh (required for Openbox and other windows managers)
+* xclip
+* A supported environment (GNOME3, Cinnamon2x, KDE, Xfce, Openbox, Windows 7+, or MacOSX)

+_Debian/Ubuntu/Linux Mint notes:_
+`sudo apt-get install python3-pil python3-tk xclip feh`

-* Configuration:
+#### Configuration:
-rWall autoconfigures itself for the supported environments, for the most part.
-A settings folder is created as `[user_home]/.config/rwall`.
+On first run, rWall does _not_ set a wallpaper.
+Instead, a configuration folder is created as `[user]/.config/rwall`.
 Rwall.conf, background.conf, and images.txt files are created there.
 Use rwall.conf to set your image directories and default config editor.

-* Deployment instructions:
-Just download and run the script.
-Setup shortcuts for rwall.py, rwall.py -n, and rwall.py -p to turn your background into a rapid photo album experience.
+Otherwise, rWall will use [user]/Pictures by default on its next execution.

+#### Examples:
+* To use the default image directory
+`rwall.py`

+* To specify a directory at the commandline
+`rwall.py -d /path/to/directory`

+* To specify the first of five predefined directoies `rwall.py -1`

+* To use a list of newline-separated image paths `rwall.py -l /path/to/image/list`

+* To specify a particular image
+`rwall.py -i /path/to/image`

 ### Changelog ###